mh032611/Python-Practice-and-Code/README.md

-# Python-Practice-and-Code
+# Python-Practice-and-Coding Challeges
- Python Practice and Coding Challenges
+A collection of Python Practice exercises and Coding Challenges